isbeorn/nina.docs/docs/advanced/platesolving.md

 **Drawbacks**

  * Slow plate solves when the mount's location is far off the expected position and the focal length of the telescope is long
+ * The regional settings of windows need to be set to use a point as the decimal symbol

 **Recommendation**